-RECOMMENDATION: We recommend studies that compare the apnea hypopnea index with other measures of obstructive sleep apnea severity (e.g., duration of hypoxemia, nadir of hypoxemia, and area under the desaturation curve) as predictors of clinical outcomes in patients with COPD.
+RECOMMENDATION: We recommend studies that compare the apnea hypopnea index with other measures of obstructive sleep apnea severity (e.g., duration of hypoxemia, nadir of hypoxemia, and area under the oxygen desaturation curve) as predictors of clinical outcomes in patients with COPD.
 Various definitions of severity of overlap syndrome could be assessed for their predictive value using hard clinical outcomes.

 Is “sleep apnea” the appropriate term in patients with COPD?